satshacopter/satshacopter-250X/README.md

 <img src="fix_propellers.jpg" width="70%">

 You are almost ready to flight.
-Place the drone in area without any risk of hitting someone, and stay away at least 5 meters from the drone.
+Place the drone in **area without any risk of hitting someone**, and stay away at least 5 meters from the drone.

 Arm the drone by putting the left stick in bottom right position for more than 5 seconds: